Manifold Dimension Estimation via Local Graph Structure: Conclusion

 \section{Conclusion}

-This article introduces a design paradigm for manifold dimension estimators that aims to effectively recover the local graph structure of the manifold by performing regression on PCA coordinates.
-Two representative estimators—\textbf{QE} and \textbf{TLS}—are described in detail.
-Both approximate the local graph structure through a quadratic model; \textbf{QE} employs ordinary least squares, while \textbf{TLS} uses total least squares, providing robustness to noise in both predictors and responses.
-Extensive experiments on synthetic and real-world datasets demonstrate that both methods perform on par with, and often outperform, leading state-of-the-art estimators.
-Their advantages are especially pronounced in settings with limited sample sizes or nonlinear embeddings in high-dimensional ambient spaces.
+This article introduces a design paradigm for manifold dimension estimators that seeks to recover the local graph structure of the underlying manifold by performing regression on PCA coordinates.
+Within this framework, we present two representative estimators: \textbf{QE} and \textbf{TLS}.
+Both approximate the local geometry using a quadratic model: \textbf{QE} employs ordinary least squares, whereas \textbf{TLS} uses total least squares to account for noise in both predictors and responses.
+Extensive experiments on synthetic and real-world datasets show that these estimators match or surpass leading state-of-the-art methods, particularly in small-sample settings and in highly nonlinear embedding regimes.

-With a better understanding of the underlying manifold, one could make more informed choices of the functions $G_j$, potentially leading to estimators that achieve improved performance for specific tasks beyond the two proposed in this work.
-However, the absence of suitable diagnostic tools currently prevents us from doing so.
-It remains unclear which sample statistics would provide meaningful guidance in selecting appropriate forms of $G_j$.
-Further research on this question—both theoretical and practical—is needed to advance this direction.
+Our work can be further extended in several directions.
+First, the role of total least squares in \textbf{TLS} appears to be diminished by its evaluation procedure, and a more refined assessment criterion (e.g., normalize the total error by the degrees of freedom defined specifically for total least squares) may substantially improve the estimator's performance.
+Second, both estimators currently rely on PCA for tangent space estimation and coordinate transformations; more robust alternatives, particularly in the presence of noise, such as the proposed method in \citep{aizenbud2025estimation}, could be explored.
+Finally, when additional information about the underlying geometry is available, it may be possible to move beyond quadratic models to more expressive formulations.
+At present, however, the lack of reliable diagnostic tools limits such extensions.
+Developing suitable sample statistics to address this limitation would therefore be a meaningful direction for future research.